Italy Landmarks

 Milan cathedralMilan Cathedral in Italy

-The cathedral in Milan/Northern Italy is one of the most spectacular buildings in Italy.
+The cathedral in Milan (Duomo di Milano) in Northern Italy is one of the most spectacular buildings in Italy and the most famous landmark of Milan.

 There are 284 columns with statues of saints flanking the cathedral place.
 The dome alone is 42 m/ 138 ft in diameter which is more than the width of a soccer field!
-The cathedral was nevertheless constructed, and finished, in 'only' 170 years.
+The cathedral was nevertheless constructed, and finished within 'only' 170 years.

 The Sistine Chapel, next to the Basilica, is also famous for it's painting of the 'Creation of Adam' by Michelangelo.